dell/ansible-powerstore/docs/modules/remote_support.rst

   wait_for_completion (optional, bool, False)
-    Flag to indicate if the operation should be run synchronously or asynchronously. ``true`` signifies synchronous execution.
+    Flag to indicate if the operation should be run synchronously or asynchronously. \ :literal:`true`\  signifies synchronous execution.
 By default, modify operation will run asynchronously.

   return_support_license_text (optional, bool, False)